chadcooper/sjc-arcuser/article.md

 accepts the shapefile as an input, gathers all registered users in that area, and sends out notifications regarding the issue, helping the Utility to streamline their customer notification processes.

+Advisory Manager is also used to manage the statuses of drinking water advisories.
+Following a recent water main break, SCJUD's Environmental Manager was able to quickly create a Boil Water Notice for the impacted customers and push that information out to the public.
+Once the lab tests determined that the water was safe for consumption it was just as easy to issue a retraction; so easy in fact that the retraction was issued using Advisory Manager on a mobile phone from a tennis court.
+This anytime/anywhere application use makes the flow of information from the Utility to their customers smooth and virtually instantaneous.

 ![Figure TT.
 Advisory Manager application with Create Code Red tool setup to be run.](images/advisory-manager-application-1.png)